syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 The activity is the task that is performed in a business process.
 It is represented by a rounded rectangle.

-There are two types of activity .They are listed as follows.
+There are two types of activities .They are listed as follows.

   * Task – Occurs within a process and it is not broken down to finer level of detail.

   * Subprocess – Occurs within a process and it is broken down to finer level of detail.

 To create a BPMN activity, you need to set the `shape` as "activity".
-You also need to set the type of the [activity](/js/api/global "BPMNActivity") using the `activity` property of node.
-By default, the type of the `activity` will be set as "task".
+You also need to set the type of the [activity](/js/api/global "BPMNActivity") by using the `activity` property of node.
+By default, the type of the `activity` is set as "task".
 The following code example illustrates how to create an activity.

 {% highlight js %}